Tytus Woyciechowski: Later life

-In 1838, Woychiechowski married Countess Aloysia Poletylo, by whom he had four children – their second son being named Fryderyk, after Chopin.
+In 1838, Woyciechowski married Countess Aloysia Poletylo, by whom he had four children – their second son being named Fryderyk, after Chopin.

 Woyciechowski dedicated himself to agriculture, pioneered the introduction of crop rotation in Poland, and in 1847 founded one of the first sugar factories in the country.
 In 1861–62 he was an active member of the White Party, which took part in the failed January 1863 Uprising.

 He died in Poturzyn, now Poland.